 Our test results showed that the newer mattress bacteria composition were equal parts bacilli, gram-positive rods, and gram-positive cocci.
 The other three mattress ages had a combination of gram-positive rods, gram-positive cocci, and gram-negative rods.
 The 7-year-old mattress was the only one that had all four types of bacteria.

 Sleeping on millions of bacteria every night might make you feel a bit squirmy.
 With the number of germs we trek into our homes daily, it seems we are doomed to share our beds with more than a few of them.
 Some, like bacilli and gram-positive cocci, can be the source of a nasty sickness.
-Others, such as gram-positive rods, are rarer and therefore less likely to affect us.
+Others, such as gram-positive rods,and therefore less likely to affect us.
 But we do want to keep it all in check as much as we can.

 There are a couple of things you can do to make sure you aren’t snuggling with pneumonia-causing bacteria at night.
 First, clean sheets and pillowcases at least weekly; consider a more frequent cleaning schedule if you’re apt to fall asleep in a full face of makeup or after a sweat at the gym.
 Next, replace your mattress when it’s starting to wear out and is causing you issues, typically every seven years.
 Give some thought to your pillows too.
 And if you spend your day working somewhere with a lot of germs, consider taking a shower before bed.